-1. To establish emergency procedures which include notifying emergency services (911), Superintendent, local law enforcement agencies. the fire department. and medical assistance agencies as necessary.
-2. of available equipment То review and update а checklist and emergency telephone numbers.
-3. regularly checklist available equipment telephone numbers. То post and update а of and emergency plan routes То alternate for iniured standard routes obstructed.
-4. transporting the if are 5. То establish а communications consisting of the following elements: system a.
-Systems of specific disaster warning signals that are well known to staff and students.
-System for voice-to voice communication such as intercom, public address system, or equipment such as walkie-talkies. b.
-Alternate system for written communication with staff in the event voice-to-voice communication is not available. c. d.
-Designation of a telephone line and number to be used only by the principal (or authorized person) and the superintended during emergencies.

-e.
-Emergency information available with a phone number that is accessible to parents, interested community members, and media respond inquiries orderly to to in an fashion. f.
-Designation for documentation of а person recording incidents for purposes.

-6. To assign duties to non-teaching personnel based on need.
-It is projected that the following assignments will have to be made in the event of emergency: an a.
-Staff member(s) should be assigned to patrol the area in and around the main entrance, to direct parent, paramedics and others the proper destination, and to prohibit press and onlookers from entering the building. to b.
+- 1. To establish emergency procedures which include notifying emergency services (911), Superintendent, local law enforcement agencies. the fire department. and medical assistance agencies as necessary.
+2. of available review and update а checklist equipment and emergency telephone numbers.
+3. regularly checklist available equipment telephone numbers. post and update а of and emergency plan To alternate routes for the iniured standard routes obstructed.
+4. transporting are 5.
+To establish а communications consisting οf the following elements: system a.
+Systems of specific disaster warning signals that are well known to staff students.
+System for voice-to voice communication such as intercom, public address system, or equipment such as walkie-talkies.
+Alternate system for written communication with staff in the event voice-to-voice communication is not available. d.
+Designation of a telephone line and number to be used only by the principal (or authorized person) and the superintended during - emergencies. e.
+Emergency information available with a phone number that is accessible to parents, interested community members, and media respond inquiries in orderly to to fashion. f.
+Designation for documentation of person recording incidents for purposes. - 6.
+To assign duties to non-teaching personnel based on need.
+It is projected that the following assignments will have to be made in the event of an emergency: - a.
+Staff member(s) should be assigned to patrol the area in and around the main entrance, to direct parent, paramedics and others to the proper destination, and to prohibit press and onlookers from entering the building. b.
 Staff member(s) should be assigned to monitor and supervise halls and corridors, ensuring that a safe and secure environment is maintained.

 c.
-Staff member(s) should be assigned to the site communication center (the Main Office), handling all incoming and outgoing calls, apprised of and keeping the principal all developments. d.
-Staff member(s) should assigned to administer first be aid as necessary. e.
-Staff member(s) should be assigned to release pupils to their parents or guardians.
+S taff member(s) sho ould be assign ed to the sit e commur nication cer nter (the M lain Office), ha ndling a II incomii ng and o utgoing calls and keepin g tl he principal apprised of all de evelopments d.
+Staff member(s) should be assigned to administer first aid as necessary e.
+Staff member(s) sl hould be assig ned to relea ase pupils to their pa rents or g uardians.
 (See section on Pupil Release Procedures.)

 7. To ensure that each classroom contains an emergency folder, which will include a drill route map, disaster instructions and procedures, current student rosters, a pen, nametags, and other necessary items.
-This folder should be labeled and located in a prominent place so that substitute teacher can locate it easilv if necessary. а 8.
+This folder should be labeled and located in a prominent place that substitute teacher can locate it easily 8.
 To communicate the school's emergency/disaster warning signals.
-The emergency actions and signals should be shared with all students and staff.
+The emergency actions and signals should be shared with all students

 9. To ensure that all key staff members (including him/herself) know where main utility shut-off valves are in case of the custodian's absence.

-For each of the job titles listed below, indicate the site-specific duties and responsibilities for which each person will be responsible in the event of emergency disaster: an or ASSISTANT PRINCIPAL: Provide Help principal direct students staff crowd control to and HEAD CUSTODIAN: Control gates to prevent parents/relatives from removing students before they are officially released.
-SCHOOL SECRETARY: Should have master set of emergency cards/class lists to take а out.
-SCHOOL NURSE/HEALTH CLERK: Provide first aid and necessary supplies PSYCHOLOGIST: Provide needed. counseling as
+For each of the job titles listed below, indicate the site-specific duties and responsibilities for which each person will be responsible the event of emergency or disaster: an LEARNING DIRECTOR: Provide Help principal direct students and staff crowd control to HEAD CUSTODIAN: Control gates to prevent parents/relatives from removing students before they are officially released.
+SCHOOL SECRETARY: Should have master set of emergency cards/class lists to take out.
+SCHOOL NURSE/HEALTH CLERK: Provide first aid and necessary supplies PSYCHOLOGIST: Provide needed.

+counseling

+as